sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 content page and is divided into Sections, Blocks and Fields.

-A single query to the Asset Delivery API will provide you with the Page Asset Data of a single content page, i.e. to render your landing page and your FAQ page, the client will need to make two calls to the Asset Delivery API and receive two separate JSON files.
+A single query to the Asset Delivery API will provide you with the Page Asset Data of a single content page.
+In other words, to render both your landing page and your FAQ page, the client will need to make two calls to the Asset Delivery API and receive two separate JSON files.
 Page Asset Data is always formatted in JSON.

 Page Asset Data nests 3 levels of information: